apache/cloudberry-site/docs/developer/develop-extensions-using-rust.md

 PGRX converts `text` and `varchar` to `&str` or `String`, and verifies whether the encoding is UTF-8.
 If an encoding other than UTF-8 is detected, PGRX triggers a panic to alert the developer.
 Because UTF-8 validation might affect performance, it is not recommended to rely on UTF-8 validation.

-The default encoding for PostgreSQL servers is `SQL_ASCII`, which guarantees neither ASCII nor UTF-8 (HashData Lightning will accept but ignore non-ASCII bytes).
+The default encoding for PostgreSQL servers is `SQL_ASCII`, which guarantees neither ASCII nor UTF-8 (Apache Cloudberry will accept but ignore non-ASCII bytes).
 For best results, always use UTF-8 encoding with PGRX and explicitly set the database encoding when creating the database.

 ## PGRX Core Features